 goto error;

-As you see OSS simple and it’s actually well documented.
+As you can see, OSS is simple, and it’s actually well documented.

-I’m ported my password generator to PortAudio, and it just doesn’t feel intuitive like OSS (for example you need to explicitly start/stop the stream before/after reading from it), but at least it says it’s cross platform.
-PortAudio has it’s quircks too.
-As part of the library initialization it enumerates all the ALSA devices, and apperantly some of the devices aren’t supposed to work (or something along those lines), so it just dumps 8 lines of errors complaining about ALSA, which there isn’t a way to silence.
+I’ve ported my password generator to PortAudio, and it just doesn’t feel as intuitive as OSS (for example, you need to explicitly start/stop the stream before/after reading from it), but at least it says it’s cross-platform.
+PortAudio has its quirks too.
+As part of the library initialization, it enumerates all the ALSA devices, and apparently some of the devices aren’t supposed to work (or something along those lines), so it just dumps 8 lines of errors complaining about ALSA, and there isn’t a way to silence them.

-I’m planning to try and make another backend of my program, this time using ALSA directly, but from a couple of quick looks, it isn’t simple as OSS as well (and the documentation isn’t as good).
+I’m planning to try and make another backend for my program, this time using ALSA directly, but from a couple of quick looks, it isn’t as simple as OSS either (and the documentation isn’t as good).

-I think the common cause for this is that audio library writers try to offer many features and capabilities to suite advanced applications.
-But somewhere along those lines, they neglect offering a simple way to use them for the many developers and applications out there which don’t need any special feature.
+I think the common cause for this is that audio library writers try to offer many features and capabilities to suit advanced applications.
+But somewhere along the way, they neglect offering a simple way to use them for the many developers and applications out there that don’t need any special features.